intltechventures/Consulting.Project.Tools/Wisdom/RulesOfMeeks.md

 **\#111 - "Beware the inept, for they shall misconstrue your anger at their incompetence - for arrogance"**

+**\#112 - "If you stay long enough in any organization - either your presence changes the organization - or the organization changes you"**

 \#2xx - On the Art of  Managing People
 ====